yochaigal/cairn/hacks/glog-magic.md

 - Scrolls contain a single spell and are destroyed after a single use.
 Otherwise, they work exactly the same as spells recorded in your **Grimoire**.

 ### **Copying Spells**
-You may copy spells found in Scrolls to your **Grimoire**.
-This costs 50gp for the gold inks and takes 6 hours to complete, reduced by [sum] hours.
-The Scroll is destroyed in the process.
+- You may copy spells found in Scrolls to your **Grimoire**.
+- It costs 50gp for the gold inks and takes 6 hours to complete, reduced by [sum] hours.
+- The Scroll is destroyed in the process.

 ### **Creating a Grimoire**
 Creating a **Grimoire** is time-consuming and expensive.
 You will need: